Musa acuminata Assembly and Gene Annotation

 About Musa acuminata

 Musa acuminata (banana) is native to tropical South and Southeast Asia and is cultivated throughout the tropics.
-Grown primarily for its fruit, rich in starch, banana is the most popular fruit in industrialized countries.
+Grown primarily for its fruit, rich in starch, banana is the most popular fruit in industrialised countries.
 Cultivars mainly involve Musa acuminata (A-genome) and Musa balbisiana (B-genome) and are sometimes diploid but generally triploid.
 Banana is the first non-grass monocotyledon to be sequenced, making it an important genome for the comparative analysis of plants.

 The genome sequence, assembly and protein coding genes annotation of the Musa acuminata ssp. malaccensis doubled-haploid genome have been generated by the Global Musa Genomics Consortium, led jointly by the CIRAD and the Genoscope.